hainayanda/Artisan/Example/Pods/Pharos/README.md

 }
 ```

-Keep in mind that merged relays will strong referenced in new relay.
+Keep in mind that merged relays will strongly referenced in a new relay.
+It would be wise to store the merged relays locally or using `Retainer`

 ***

-## Contribute
+# Contribute

-You know how, just clone and do pull request
+You know how just clone and do pull request